 Graham was also the chair of the Joint (“Parity”) Committee of Road Transport Employers and Trade Unions at the European level.
 In the UK, he chaired the UK and Republic of Ireland Co-ordinating Committee of ITF affiliates.
 He has sat on innumerable British TUC, government and non-governmental committees and boards, especially on matters of pensions, transport policy and vocational training and was a director of Go-Skills.

 To honour his long years of service, Graham was awarded with the ITF Gold Badge in 2011.

 As a life-long communist, he remained a loyal member of the Communist Party of Britain, acting as its Greater Midlands district secretary and the conveyor of the Communist History Group until cancer took away his life so cruelly.

 Graham has maintained a comprehensive archive of his writings and speeches on his website.

-He is survived with his two children, Ben and Joanne.
+He is survived by his two children, Ben and Joanne.